-- 11.1 Section 25 of the Local Government Act 2003 requires the Chief Finance Officer to report on the robustness of the budget and adequacy of the proposed financial reserves. - 11.2 Paragraph 8.2 above details the assumptions used in the preparation of the 2023-24 budget. - 11.3 Staffing costs have been included based on the Full Time Equivalents (FTEs) included in the approved establishment of 62.5 - 11.4 Throughout the budget process, the Corporate Management Board, the Leader and relevant lead councillors have been involved in what is considered to be a deliverable budget. - 11.5 A prudent assessment of income has been made and only income that has a high level of certainty of being received is included within the budget.
-The 2023-24 budget includes a bad debt provision of £647,730.
-This provision reflects the economic climate and continuing welfare reform changes.
-The level of operating balance remains unchanged at £2.5 million. - 11.6 Service level risk assessments have been undertaken for both existing major areas of the budget and mitigating actions have been taken and monitored in the course of the year.
+- 8.46.
+Section 25 of the Local Government Act 2003 requires the Chief Finance Officer to report on the robustness of the budget and adequacy of the proposed financial reserves. - 8.47.
+Paragraph 7.2 above details the assumptions used in the preparation of the 2024/25 budget. - 8.48.
+Staffing costs have been included based on the Full Time Equivalents (FTEs) included in the approved establishment of 77.5. - 8.49.
+Throughout the budget process, the Corporate Management Board, the Leader and relevant lead councillors have been involved in what is considered to be a deliverable budget. - 8.50.
+A prudent assessment of income has been made and only income that has a high level of certainty of being received is included within the budget.
+The 2024/25 budget includes a bad debt provision of £693,077.
+This provision reflects the economic climate and continuing social housing within five years, otherwise the retained receipts must be repaid to the Department for Levelling Up, Housing and Communities with interest.

-- 11.7 The overarching HRA business plan reflects the changing financial environment in which it needs to operate and to ensure the business plan remains fit for purpose.
-The HRA will continue to balance tenants' needs and expectations in the context of its financial situation. - 11.8 The housing related reserves are adequately funded and are projected to be around £112 million as at April 2023.
+- welfare reform changes.
+The level of operating balance remains unchanged at £2.5 million. - 8.51.
+Service level risk assessments have been undertaken for both existing major areas of the budget and mitigating actions have been taken and monitored in the course of the year. - 8.52.
+The overarching HRA business plan reflects the changing financial environment in which it needs to operate and to ensure the business plan remains fit for purpose.
+The HRA will continue to need to balance tenants' needs and expectations in the context of its financial situation. - 8.53.
+The housing related reserves are adequately funded and are projected to be around £76 million as at April 2024.
 The HRA reserves shall be engaged on value adding expenditure to maintain earnings growth and business stability.